MintedKitten/ReadMe/README.md

 # ReadNow
-ITE - 439: Read Now
+ITE - 439: Read Me!
-Read Now wants you to read more books!
+Read Me! wants you to read more books!